moj-analytical-services/rpackage_training/README.md

 * A brief overview of what the package does.
 * If the package is intended for open collaboration, instructions for how people can get involved.

+You can use a simple markdown readme or dynamically generate one use R markdown.
+This may be preferable if you want to demonstrate what some of your code does.
+You can add a README with either `usethis::use_readme_md()` or `usethis::use_readme_rmd()` depending on they type you want.

+* Add a markdown README to your package
+* Update the install instructions to the following: `renv::install("git@github.com:moj-analytical-services/PACKAGE.git")` (you will need to replace "PACKAGE" with the name of your package).
+You can also remove the line about installing a "development" version.
+* Replace the example with the example from the assemble crim data function.
+* Update the overview of what your pacakge does.
+* Run `devtools::check()` - if all the check pass commit and push the README.

 ### 15. Adding a NEWS file

 The NEWS markdown file functions as a change-log for your package.
 It must be updated every time